-- # Here is an example on Ubuntu Linux. - # Execute this within the ownCloud root folder.
+Here is an example on Ubuntu Linux.# Execute this within the ownCloud root folder.sudo -u www-data php occ upgrade

 The upgrade operation can take anywhere from a few minutes to a few hours, depending on the size of your installation.
-When it is finished you will see either a success message, or an error message which indicates why the process did not complete successfully.
+When it is finished you will see either a success message or an error message that indicates why the process did not complete successfully.